4 Ways Corporate Social Responsibility Benefits Your Business

 4. Work Together to Make a Change

 Starting out can be intimidating for small business owners, especially when they don’t have any experience in corporate social responsibility.
-But there are programs that support businesses working together towards a shared cause.
-For example, Vancouver Economic Development Commission’s The Leverage Lab is a BC program that works businesses to promote sustainability, innovation and collective impact education.
+But, there are programs that support businesses working together towards a shared cause.
+For example, the Vancouver Economic Development Commission’s The Leverage Lab is a BC program that works with businesses to promote sustainability, innovation, and collective impact education.